-There is no construction related to the proposed action expected to occur on Saipan.
+There is no construction, related to the proposed action, expected to occur on Saipan.
 Neither is it expected that any lay down areas (off-site construction) would be located on the island.
 There may be some increased, indirect demand for Saipan's manufactured or agricultural products, however that impact is likely to be small.
-No economic costs are anticipated.
+Slight beneficial economic impacts are expected for Saipan and no economic costs are anticipated.

-There is no construction related to the proposed action expected to occur on Rota.
-Neither is it expected that any lay down areas (off-site construction) would be located on the island.
+There is no construction, related to the proposed action, expected to occur on Saipan neither is it expected that any lay down areas (off-site construction) would be located on the island.
 There may be some positive economic impact to Rota's agricultural industry as increased population in the region would drive up demand for more food.
 No economic costs are anticipated.